npoet/cfbscores_react/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Requires [cfbscores_py](https://github.com/npoet/cfbscores_py) running at localhost:8000 to display content as shown below.

 #### Examples:
 Main Page (All Sports):